Mastering Language Features for GCSE English Success

 3. Ask: Why Did the Writer Choose This?

 Writers rarely choose words by accident.
-Think about what effect the choice has.
+Consider the effect of their choices.

 4. Use the “Feature + Evidence + Effect” Formula